 The programme is fully supported by a Virtual Learning Environment.
 You study at a time and pace that suits you (subject to certain deadlines), using the study materials developed and supported by academic staff at the London School of Hygiene & Tropical Medicine, which take you through a programme of directed self-study.

-These may include study guides, textbooks, computer-based sessions and additional computer software (e.g. Stata), past examination papers and examiners’ reports.
-You will also receive details of how to use the online learning environment effectively.
+Your study materials are mostly provided online via the Virtual Learning Environment.
+They may include study guides, textbooks, computer-based sessions and additional computer software (e.g. Stata), past examination papers and examiners’ reports.

-When you register, we will give you access to your Student Portal.
+When you register, we will give you access to the University of London Student Portal.
 You can then access your University of London email account and other key resources:

 - The Virtual Learning Environment (VLE) enables access to module materials, resources, and forums to discuss module material and work collaboratively with others.
 Tutors are available to answer queries and promote discussion during the study year through the VLE.

-- The LSHTM library resources and the Online Library holds thousands of journal articles which you can access free of charge.
+- The LSHTM library resources and the University of London Online Library holds thousands of journal articles which you can access free of charge.
 A dedicated helpdesk is available if you have any difficulties in finding what you need.